 Allocation of Permits – Domestically and Internationally

-At the current point in time, it appears unlikely that we will any sort of binding global agreement on carbon abatement, or an international permit trading system.
-However, if we do embark upon some sort of global cap-and-trade policy, how will the permits be allocated?
-How many will each country be able to issue, and how much will each country charge?
-Will they give them out for free, or will they sell them all, or some combination?
-Europe has had a carbon trading regime in place for several years, and in its early phases, it was largely ineffective.
-One of the reasons for this is that each country in Europe got to decide how many permits will be issued to firms within that country.
-Thus, every country has an incentive to issue more permits to firms within its borders, while arguing that "somebody else" should be issued less.
+Europe has been experiencing a carbon trading regime in place for several years, and in its early phases, it was not very effective.
+One of the reasons for this was that each country in Europe got to decide how many permits will be issued to firms within that country.
+Thus, every country had an incentive to issue more permits to firms within its borders, while arguing that "somebody else" should be issued less.
 In the absence of any sort of superior governmental authority, this problem is difficult to overcome.
-When nations disagree, and one nation attempts to force another nation to change policies, compliance mechanisms typically involve trade sanctions, followed by military action.
-I do not believe that carbon permit allocations are anything that anybody wants to start a trade war (let alone an actual war) over.
+When nations disagree, and one nation attempts to force another nation to change policies, compliance mechanisms typically involve trade sanctions.
 I should note that this permit allocation problem in the European Union has been largely overcome in recent years by fine-tuning the allocation process.

 Abatement versus Adaptation

-In some respects, it may make economic sense to simply let global warming happen and deal with the consequences.
+One might argue that it may make economic sense to simply let global warming happen and deal with the consequences.
 That is, adapting to the consequences of climate change may be a cheaper option than trying to prevent climate change.
+The problem is, when we don't know how severe the effects of climate change would be, how inhospitable some places will get, it is too risky to do nothing now when the window is closing.
 In reality, we will likely see some combination of abatement and adaptation, but adaptation is difficult to apply in an equal fashion across the globe.

 How can all countries be forced to implement policies addressing climate change?
 How do we punish free-riders?
 How do we tell developing countries that they are not free to use fossil fuels to build industrial economies in the way that we in the west have done over the past 200 years.